nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Input Data:**

-* `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [Read-in Input Tables](#read-in-input-tables))
+* `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [6b.iv.
+Read-in Input Tables](#6biv-read-in-input-tables))
-* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering, output from [Preprocessing](#preprocessing))
+* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering, output from [6b.v.
+Preprocessing](#6bv-preprocessing))
-* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering, output from [Preprocessing](#preprocessing))
+* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering, output from [6b.v.
+Preprocessing](#6bv-preprocessing))

 **Output Data:**